Yassawe/cacheCheck/README.md

-To profile l2 cache hit rate with nvprof, do the following (just example):
+To profile l2 cache hit rate with ncu, do the following (just example):

 one gpu: